Dharmapala Thangka CentreSchool of Thangka Painting

 Central regions, Tibet; probably Tsang - Mid-16th century

-Thangka; gouache on cotton -31,5x 27 " [80 x 68.6 cm] Victoria and Albert Musuem, London
+Thangka; gouache on cotton - 31,5x 27 " [80 x 68.6 cm] Victoria and Albert Museum, London

 Manjushri und Maitreya in discourse was a theme favored by Atisha, the Indian Master who came to Tibet in the mid-11th century and whose chief disciple, Drom Tompa [later retroactively honored as the first Dalai Lama incarnation in Tibet], was the founder of the Kadampa Order.
 They represent respectively the profound wisdom view and the magnificent compassion deeds that constitute the path of enlightenment.

 The two Bodhisattvas are portrayed in this painting seated in elaborate lacquer chairs surrounded by numerous smaller figures.
 Their elegant white bodies, turned slightly toward each other, contrast the subdued tones of their garments and the overall dark atmosphere in which they seem almost to be drifting.
-Along the vertical central axis from the top to the bottom are Shakyamuni Buddhu and the famous group of Indian masters known as the "Six Ornaments an Two Superiors," who are arranged on two sides of him, including Nagarjuna and Asange close by on either side.
+Along the vertical central axis from the top to the bottom are Shakyamuni Buddha and the famous group of Indian masters known as the »Six Ornaments an Two Superiors«, who are arranged on two sides of him, including Nagarjuna and Asange close by on either side.

 A pair of Tibetan lama figures occupies each other corner.
 In the very center of the composition sits a tiny white Padmapani Avalokiteshvara, with one foot down in the posture of royal ease, suggesting the inspired speaker of the Perfect Wisdom Heart Essence Sutra.